 For eg. Rohit’s total income for the financial year, 2015-16 is Rs.
 3,45,000 (Including interest income of Rs.
 12,000 from tax saving FD).
 His total deductions under section 80C are Rs.
 1,02,000 so his taxable income for FY 2015-16 will be Rs.
 2,43,000 which is below basic exemption limit.
 The Banks will deduct TDS on interest incomes if the amount of interest exceeds Rs.
 10,000.
 Here, although Rohit’s total taxable income is below the basic exemption limit, the banks will deduct TDS since the interest income is greater than Rs.
 10,000.
-In such a situation, Rohit can use form 15G to avoid paying redundant TDS from the interest income.
+In such a situation, Rohit can use form 15G to save TDS payment by avoiding paying redundant TDS from the interest income.

 How Does TDS Payment work?